Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by second type modified Otto cycle

 where

-and $E_{4}=Tr[H_{h}\rho_{h}]$.
-By considering the refrigeration condition for the modified Otto cycle, i.e. $\beta_{c}\omega_{c}<\beta_{h}\omega_{h}$, we have $Q_{h}<0$.
-Thus by this stroke, there is flow of heat $Q_{h}$ from the CM into the hot reservoir and at the same time, flow of quantum heat $Q'(\xi)$ from the hot reservoir into the CM, which is only originated from the effect of quantum measurement exploited in the 1st stroke.
-In the 4th stroke, the Hamiltonian of the CM is returned to its original form, i.e. only its transition frequency is changed from $\omega_{h}$ to $\omega_{c}$, by a unitary and adiabatic process.
+and $E_{4}=Tr\left(H_{h}\rho_{h}\right)$.
+By considering the refrigeration condition, i.e. $\beta_{c}\omega_{c}<\beta_{h}\omega_{h}$, we have $Q_{h}<0$.
+Thus by this stroke, there is flow of heat $Q_{h}$ from the CM into the hot reservoir and at the same time, flow of another heat $Q'(\xi)$ from the hot reservoir into the CM, which is only originated from the effect of quantum measurement in the 1st stroke.
+In the 4th stroke, the Hamiltonian of the CM is returned to its original form, i.e. only its transition frequency is changed from $\omega_{h}$ to $\omega_{c}$ adiabatically.
 The invested work, by this stroke, on the CM is calculated as

-where $W_{2}>0$ and $E_{5}=Tr[H_{c}\rho_{h}]$.
-Ultimately, the CM is brought again into contact with the cold reservoir and the cycle is completed by this (5th) stroke so the amount of heat flowed from the cold reservoir into the CM is obtained as follows
+where $W_{2}>0$ and $E_{5}=Tr\left(H_{c}\rho_{h}\right)$.
+Finally, the CM is brought again into contact with the cold reservoir and the cycle is completed by this (5th) stroke so the amount of heat flowed from the cold reservoir into the CM is obtained as follows

 where $Q_{c}>0$.
-The net work which should be invested by an external agent on the CM, throughout the modified cycle, is
+The net work which should be invested by an external agent on the CM throughout the modified cycle is

 where $W_{ex}(\xi)\ge0$.
 On the other hand, $W_{in}=-(Q_{h}+Q_{c})=W_{ex}(\xi)-W(\xi)$ is the amount of work required to invest on the CM in order to remove the heat $Q_{c}$ from the cold reservoir and transfer the heat $Q_{h}$ into the hot reservoir.
 It is explicitly independent from the measurement-based stroke whereas $W_{ex}(\xi)$ and $W(\xi)$ are not.
-The COP for the refrigeration on the basis of modified Otto cycle is
+The COP for the refrigeration according to second type modified Otto cycle is

 which is also independent from the measurement-based stroke too, and as is evident, it is the same as COP of familiar Otto cycle refrigerator.
 So what does measurement do really?
 To answer to this question, let us at first consider the case that the measurement process (1) has not been activated, i.e. $\xi=0$.
 In this case $W(\xi=0)=0$ so $W_{in}=W_{ex}(\xi=0)$, thus the required work for the refrigeration is provided only by an external agent.